-PM lands in Singapore for first overseas trip since Covid hit
+PM's message on first trip abroad since Covid hit: We're open

 "We'll share from our perspective that we are in an increasingly contested region.
 Some of the ways that we can ensure that there is resilience in our region is actually some of the economic relationships that exist in our part of the world," she said in a pre-trip interview.

-She is then to have a courtesy call with Singapore President Halimah Yacob before attending a gala dinner.
+She will then have a courtesy call with Singapore President Halimah Yacob before attending a gala dinner.

-Trade with Singapore has surged in recent years and Singapore is now New Zealand's fifth biggest trading partner, right behind the fourth biggest, Japan, where Ardern will fly to on Wednesday evening.
+Trade with Singapore has surged in recent years and Singapore is now New Zealand's fifth biggest trading partner, right behind the fourth biggest, Japan, where Ardern will fly on Wednesday evening.

 The only catch is Covid-19.
 If anyone tests positive for the virus - multiple tests are needed for travelling - they will have to isolate where they are, including Ardern.

-But Ardern said the risk of getting stuck was worth it to travel again and promote New Zealand exports on the world stage.
+But the Prime Minister said the risk of getting stuck was worth it to travel again and promote New Zealand exports on the world stage.

 "It's the reality of travel today.
 Our view is that now's the time to get out and about, to support our exporters, so we're willing to take on board the risks.